keymanapp/keyboards/release/a/aksarabali_panlex/README.md

 Version 1.0

 __DESCRIPTION__
-This keyboard lets you type Askara Bali (Balinese script) in Unicode.
+This keyboard lets you type Aksara Bali (Balinese script) in Unicode.
 It is a Unicode reimplementation of the Bali Simbar keyboard (the de-facto standard keyboard in Bali for typing in Balinese script).

 Links
 -----